lingfliu/ucs_alg_node/README.md

 # Principles & practice

 ## 1. Alg
 An Alg is the wrapper of a specific algorithm.
-It has 2 mode:
+There are 2 working mode:

 ### [1] Stream mode
-The stream mode is used to process data in real-time.
+The stream mode is used to process real-time data stream.
 The Alg will be initialized once and keep running until the service is stopped.
 The Alg will process data in real-time and return the result in real-time.

-The following streams are supported:
-1. MQ subscription
-2. TCP connection
-3. media streams, e.g. RTSP, RTMP, HLV

 Input sources should contain at least one streams, and may contain some meta data, e.g. global file, hyperparameters, etc.
 Input sources should be in the following format: